YunoHost-Apps/chtickynotes_ynh/doc/DESCRIPTION.md

-## Overview
-ChtickyNotes core is based on [Post It All!](https://github.com/txusko/PostItAll).
+ChtickyNotes is a "simple post-it" based on [Post It All!](https://github.com/txusko/PostItAll).

-ChtickyNotes is a "simple post-it" application.
-Its main features are:
+##Features:
 - notes movable and resizable
 - edit note by just typing on it (or CTRL-V to paste chunks of HTML)
 - menu on each note to change its color, and so on